Xahau/xahaud/src/xrpld/app/consensus/ExportIntent.md

 directory cap before their creating transaction commits.

-Hook lifecycle control is owner-scoped. `xport_cancel()` refuses to control the exact latch being created by the current `ttEXPORT` or consumed after Hooks by the current `ttIMPORT` callback; those enclosing transactions own that latch transition.
+Hook lifecycle control is owner-scoped. `xport_cancel()` refuses to control the exact latch being created by the current `ttEXPORT` or whose XPOP transition is owned by the current `ttIMPORT` callback path; those enclosing transactions own that latch transition.
 It may control a different latch owned by the Hook account under the ordinary retain-or-explicit-erase rules in INV-9.

 **INV-13 - Return callbacks remain owner-authorized Imports.**
 An XPOP whose proven target transaction carries `sfTicketSequence` takes the